Page Content

 Joselle Cook, M.B.B.S.

-What aspects of Mayo Clinic’s fellowship program do you feel are unique?
+What aspects of Mayo Clinic’s fellowship do you feel are unique?
 Each fellow has an individual patient panel, scheduled one half-day a week as our Continuity Clinic.
 Over the past two years, I have crafted a panel of patients with both hematologic and oncologic malignancies, as well as some benign heme disorders.
 This panel is built through new patient oncology and hematology clinics, as well as new patients we inherit through our hospital months.

 Medical school: University of the West Indies, Jamaica